-Lifting heavy materials during the framing of floors, walls, ceilings, stairs and roofs using wood and/or metal studs can cause injury to muscles, nerves, discs and ligaments of the low back.
+Lifting heavy materials while loading, unloading and distributing construction materials can cause injury to muscles, nerves, discs and ligaments of the low back.
 Non-specific low back pain is not the result of a fall or some other acute traumatic injury, so it can be difficult to identify a specific event that led to the injury.
-Repetitive lifting can lead to low back strain, ligament sprain, a bulging or herniated disc, or other back problems.
+Repetitive lifting can lead to low back muscle strain, ligament sprain, a bulging or herniated disc, nerve damage, or other back problems.

 Low Back Pain and Disorders

 Low back pain (LBP) is among the most common health complaint in working-aged populations worldwide.
 In the U.S., 70%-80% of adults will experience a significant episode of LBP at least once in their lives.
 Episodes of LBP are characterized by varying levels of pain and symptoms in the low back (lumbar spine).
 Low back disorders can even cause leg pain or numbness at times.

 The low back may be injured due to either a sudden stressful event or the cumulative effect of stressful activities.
 Strains of the muscle or sprains of the ligaments surrounding the spinal joints occur most commonly.
 Injuries to the low back may also involve the intervertebral disc.